Heraklion Travel Guide

 The archaeological museum is the resort city's pride and joy.
-It contains the world's most comprehensive collection of artefacts from the Minoan civilisation, which flourished on Crete around 1600 BC.
+It contains the world's most comprehensive collection of Minoan artefacts, dating back to around 1600 BC.
 Heraklion is also close to the major archaeological site associated with the Minoans at Knossos.

 Heraklion is Crete's commercial centre, and has a great many shops.
 Visitors will find top designer labels and original jewellery for reasonable prices.
 Antiques, leather goods, folk art, olive oil and a variety of interesting cheeses are also on offer.
 Some shops may have reduced operating hours during the winter off-season.

 Visitors will find traditional Greek food on Crete, weather the establishment in question is a cafe, local taverna or elegant restaurant.
 The island also has many ouzeri, which are bars specialising in the aniseed-flavoured liqueur called ouzo.

 Otherwise, the city has a number of fast food outlets and restaurants offering international favourites like pizza, pasta, Mexican and Indian food.

 People-watching from a sidewalk cafe is a favourite evening pastime among locals in Heraklion.
 The city also has many clubs and bars.

 Heraklion offers many historic and archaeological attractions, including its world-famous museum and the nearby Knossos, which was the heart of the ancient Minoan civilisation.